nrwl/nx/docs/node/api-nest/generators/interface.md

 Type: `string`

-The name of generated generator
+The name of the interface.

 ### project